mgermanm0/mgermanm0/README.md

 -->

 - 🎓 Computer Engineer
-- 📚 Computer Sciencia PhD.
+- 📚 Computer Science PhD.
 Student
 - 👨‍🔬 Research @ Intelligent Systems and Data Mining (SiMiDat)
 - 💭 Love to talk about: (_insert a loooong list of topics here_) Almost about everything!